amenzwa/amenzwa.github.io/stem/PL/FortranModernisation.md

          where a = -3.2; b = 6.8
 ```

 The `use` construct imports all non-hidden declarations and definitions from the designated module into the current module.
-But this could cause name collisions.
+This could cause name collisions, sometimes.
 So, the as-module construct can be used to give a name to the imported module.
-Here, again, we use the `@` symbol.
+Again, we use the `@` symbol, here.
 If a module is imported using the as-module construct, we must use the `.` operator to access its contents.
+In this case, module's mixfix operators are forbidden, for they would create incongruities: `if a D.≠ b then ... else ...`.

 ```
 use Distance @ D